-These delicious, protein-rich vegan bean burgers are made with the help of the Instant Pot pressure cooker.
-We show you how to cook the beans and make the burger patties, two ways to cook them and two ways to serve them.
+These delicious, protein-rich vegan burgers are made with the help of the Instant Pot pressure cooker.
+We show you how to cook the navy and pinto beans and make the burger patties; plus, two ways to cook them and to serve them.
 This recipe comes with a gluten-free option.

 You don’t need to be a plant-based diet enthusiast to enjoy these vegan bean burgers.
-Made with a variety of nutritious beans and tasty ingredients like sun-dried tomatoes, carrots, garlic and warm spices, these hearty and satiating burger patties will please the omnivores and vegetarians alike.
+Made with a variety of nutritious beans (navy and pinto) and tasty ingredients like sun-dried tomatoes, carrots, garlic and warm spices, these hearty and satiating burger patties will please the omnivores and vegetarians alike.

 We are sharing a way to make these ingredients for the burgers with the Instant Pot.
 The pressure cooker allows you to cook the dried beans much quicker (while retaining more nutrients) and we will also use it to sauté onions and carrots that will go in the burger mixture.